ChaosDynamix/Arcadia/_includes/system/storage/encryption.md

 ### Create the LUKS1 container{% if scenario.plural %}s{% endif %}

+Passwords must be complex enough to not be easily guessed from e.g. personal information, or cracked using methods like social engineering or brute-force attacks.
+The tenets of strong passwords are based on length and randomness.

 ```
 {%- for container in scenario.containers %}
 $ cryptsetup --type luks1 luksFormat {{ container.node }}